thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

   2. [The "TempTracker" sample on YouTube](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample#2-the-temptracker-sample-on-youtube)
   3. [Environment Prerequisites to use the full TempTracker sample](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample#3-environment-prerequisites-to-use-the-full-temptracker-sample)
   4. [Concrete Steps to Setup the full TempTracker Sample](https://github.com/thomassuedbroecker/TempTracker_IoTBluemixMFPSample#4-concrete-steps-to-setup-the-full-temptracker-sample)
 ***

+A alternative Introduction can be found here: [A IoT Cloud, Bluemix and MobileFirst Sample – What makes you happy?](https://mfp.help/2016/02/03/iot/)

+***
 ## 0. Introduction for possible UseCases of the topics for an integrated usage of IoT, Bluemix and Mobile